New primary care approach aims to curb opioid, stimulant, and heavy drinking days

 Summary

-This study tests whether a collaborative care model—where primary care providers work with a care team—can help adults reduce their use of opioids, stimulants (like cocaine or methamphetamine), and heavy alcohol.
-About 350 participants with moderate to severe substance use disorders will be enrolled.
+This study tests whether a collaborative care model—where primary care providers work closely with care managers and behavioral health specialists—can help adults reduce their use of opioids, stimulants, and heavy alcohol.
+About 300 participants with moderate to severe substance use disorders will be followed for 6 months.
 The goal is to see if this team-based approach leads to fewer days of substance use compared to usual care.

 Disclaimer Read more